zytedata/python-zyte-api/docs/use/api.rst

 retry policies, and you can always build your own :class:`~tenacity.AsyncRetrying` object from scratch.

-To use :data:`~zyte_api.aggressive_retrying` or a custom retry policy, pass it when creating your client object:
+To use :data:`~zyte_api.aggressive_retrying` or a custom retry policy, pass an instance of your :class:`~tenacity.AsyncRetrying` subclass when creating your client object:

 .. code-block:: python